Flipper-Community/flipper-community-wiki/flip-wiki/docs/tutorials/Animation_guide_meta/Meta_settings_guide.md

 ![18-Bubble_5LINES_1](18-Bubble_5LINES_1.png)

 We note that we can only have **up to 5 lines** that would properly show on screen.<BR>
-Of course, this will be dependent of the bubble placement and some lines can be displayed out of screen depending on `Y` value.<BR>
+Of course, this will be dependent of the bubble placement and some lines can be displayed out of screen depending on `Y` value.
 (`Y` must be set between 0 and 5 to be able to have 5 lines of text as well as the bubble outline in its whole displayed)

 ![19-Bubble_5LINES_2](19-Bubble_5LINES_2.png)